joedski/musings/Case Studies/Case Study - Legacy Spotfire Integration.md

 2. Try to show the Document within a given timeout (15 seconds or so):
     1. Ensure the Spotfire Iframe is loaded. (this is the easiest part!)
     2. Load the Spotfire WebPlayer API Script in the Iframe.
+        1. If the given timeout elapses, try this step again, freshly loading the iframe.
-        1. If the Script errors while trying to load, try one more time; otherwise, fail with that error.
+        2. If the Script errors while trying to load, try one more time; otherwise, fail with that error.
-        2. Otherwise, the Spotfire WebPlayer API is theoretically ready to use.
+        3. Otherwise, the Spotfire WebPlayer API is theoretically ready to use.
     3. Create an Application and try to open a Document.
         1. If there's `ErrorOpen` error, try this step one more time; otherwise, fail with that error.
             1. That includes creating a new Application, at least in our current code.
 It seemed to work, so I didn't feel like knocking it.